aayla-secura/mixnmatchttp/README.md

 # Coming soon

   * Brute force protections and account lockout
+  * CAPTHAs?
   * Better templates
   * A configurable declarative base to use with `BaseAuthSQLAlchemyORMHTTPRequestHandler`
-  * Command-line option and/or class attribute for paths shouldn't be cached
+  * Command-line option and/or class attribute for paths that shouldn't be cached
   * Command-line option for paths which need authentication (`_secrets`)
   * An option to disable access to certain files (a special value in `_secrets`)
   * Log rotation